This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Take deep breaths and cough 10 times each hour.
 This will decrease your risk for a lung infection.
 Take a deep breath and hold it for as long as you can.
 Let the air out and then cough strongly.
 Deep breaths help open your airway.
 You may be given an incentive spirometer to help you take deep breaths.
 Put the plastic piece in your mouth and take a slow, deep breath, then let the air out and cough.
 Repeat these steps 10 times every hour.

-- Diet: Your caregiver will listen to your stomach using a stethoscope.
+- Diet: Your healthcare provider will listen to your stomach using a stethoscope.
 You may be able to eat when bowel sounds (stomach growlings) are heard.
 You may not be able to eat solid food for several days.
 Ice chips are usually given first.
 You may be allowed liquids such as water, broth, juice, or soda within a few days.
-Ask your caregiver when you can eat solid foods.
+Ask your healthcare provider when you can eat solid foods.

-- Meet with an enterostomal therapist, ostomy nurse, or specialist about your stoma: These caregivers can tell you what it is like to live with a colostomy.
+- Meet with an enterostomal therapist, ostomy nurse, or specialist about your stoma: These healthcare providers can tell you what it is like to live with a colostomy.
 They will show you how to care for your stoma.
 They can help you choose ostomy equipment that best fits your stoma.

 - Practice changing your ostomy bag and equipment: Your ostomy bag will be changed 1 to 2 days after surgery.
 The bag is then changed every 3 to 7 days.
 You must learn how to change the ostomy bag and equipment before you leave the hospital.

 - Keep the skin around your stoma clean and dry: Avoid oils or ointments that may prevent the ostomy bag from sticking to your skin.
-Your caregiver can help if itching, redness, or a rash develops around your stoma.
+Your healthcare provider can help if itching, redness, or a rash develops around your stoma.

 - The condition that led to your colostomy may come back, even with treatment.
 You may get an infection or bleed more than expected.
 You may get a blood clot in your arm or leg.
 This can cause pain and swelling, and it can stop blood from flowing where it needs to go in your body.
 The blood clot can break loose and travel to your lungs.
 A blood clot in your lungs can cause chest pain and trouble breathing.
 This problem can be life-threatening.